Introduction

 Overly Casual Nicknames Can Undermine You

-Not all nicknames are created equal.
-“Rob” for Robert or “Kate” for Katherine?
+Not all nicknames are created equal. “anonymous person” for anonymous person or “Kate” for anonymous person?
 Perfectly professional.
-But “Bobby,” “Katie-Pie,” or “Jimbo” might make you seem less credible—especially in conservative fields like law or academia.
+But “anonymous person,” “anonymous person-Pie,” or “Jimbo” might make you seem less credible—especially in conservative fields like law or academia.
 A recruiter for a Fortune 500 company once shared:

 Ask yourself: Would you introduce yourself this way in a boardroom?
 If not, rethink the nickname.